andimoto/keebcu/README.md

 You can copy the file "template_to_copy.scad" and start configuring your own layout.
 By uncomment the module calls at the end of the layout file, it is possible to create each part like "rigth & left case", "rigth & left lid", and also risers.
 It is also possible to create the hole keyboard if you can print this big parts.

-If you want to simulate the keyboard with keycaps and its colors, you can clone rsheldiii's KeyV2 Repository ( https://github.com/rsheldiii/KeyV2 ) in parallel to this repository (<thisRepo>/..).
+If you want to simulate the keyboard with keycaps and its colors, you can clone rsheldiii's KeyV2 Repository ( https://github.com/rsheldiii/KeyV2 ) in parallel to this repository (thisRepo/..).
 The SCAD script will include "../KeyV2/includes.scad".
 So just put it into the right directory.
-Keycap styles can be replaced in the module "KeyboardSim(<layout>,<simulation true/false>)" itself.
+Keycap styles can be replaced in the module "KeyboardSim('layout','simulation true/false')" itself.
 See KeyV2 Wiki for available keycap profiles and documentation.

 So if you want you can change the colors and have a look at how your keyboard may look!
 You can add further keys into the array, but maybe the case will not fit automatically.